-Why can’t I register to use the Sportsbook Rhode Island app?
+Can I register for the Sportsbook Rhode Island app from home?

 How old do I have to be to bet on sports in Rhode Island?

 The legal age to bet on sports in Rhode Island is 18 and up.
 Rhode Island is only one of a handful of states with an age requirement that’s this low.